vibeus/vibe-website/content/blog/vibe-at-techcrunch-disrupt-startup-battlefield-2020/index.md

 tags: ["remote"]
 draft: false
 isfeatured: true
-summary: Vibe was selected to participate in TechCrunch Disrupt Startup Battlefield 2020 with 19 other promising early stage technology companies.
+summary: Vibe was selected to participate in TechCrunch Disrupt Startup Battlefield 2020 alongside 19 other promising early stage technology companies.
 Good thing that we had Vibe collaboration tools in place to help us prepare.
 ---

 Today was a big day for Vibe.
 Out of thousands of startups, [Vibe was chosen for a slot at Startup Battlefield](https://techcrunch.com/2020/09/10/announcing-the-startup-battlefield-companies-at-techcrunch-disrupt-2020/?tpcc=ECTW2020), an event that TechCrunch has held as part of its Disrupt event for the last ten years.

+As TechCrunch notes, “The competition is stiff.
+The selected startups have undergone a rigorous application process, with a 2% acceptance rate.
+This year’s batch is exceptional.”

 Most of the 20 companies had months to prepare.
 We were a Wildcard team, which means that we had less than a week.